Friday, November 18, 2016

 Directions

-Saute and break-up sausage links, then pour out most of the rendered grease.
+Sauté and break up sausage links, then pour out most of the rendered grease.
 Add veggies and saute until soft, about 5-10 minutes.

 Prepare stuffing according to package directions.
-Mix prepared stuffing, toast, sausage and sauteed veggies in a large bowl.
-Stuff your bird and put extra stuffing in a bread loaf type baking dish.
+Mix prepared stuffing, toast, sausage, and sauteed veggies in a large bowl.
+Stuff your bird and put extra stuffing in a bread loaf-type baking dish.

-Bake extra stuffing during last 45 minutes of roasting the bird.
+Bake extra stuffing during the last 45 minutes of roasting the bird.
 A tasty trick is to pour half a cup of turkey pan juices into the "extra stuffing" just before it goes in the oven.

 No comments: